Detachment versus Non-Attachment

 Non-attachment means the ability not to hold on, not to grasp on objects, people, and experiences.
 Letting go doesn’t have to mean to get rid of something.
 It rather involves the ability to find peace and happiness within ourselves, at the same time cultivating feelings of compassion, love, and empathy towards others.

 Also, a non-attachment practice allows you to understand that happiness doesn’t come from other people but from within yourself.
-A practice of non-attachment helps you understand that your happiness is not defined by things outside you, setting you free from holding on to other people, experiences, and possessions.
+A practice of non-attachment helps you understand that your happiness is not defined by things outside you.
+This sets you free from holding on to other people, experiences, and possessions.

 Detachment involves distancing yourself from experiences, often in an unhealthy way.
 It may involve escaping the existing moment through non-constructive or even harming behaviors such as excessive eating, excessive shopping, spending too much time playing video-games, watching TV, abusing alcohol and drugs.